Written For ParentCircle Website new design update

 Well, it would help to know that your body actually begins sending out little signs and signals that you are pregnant just a few days after conception.
 While the pregnancy can be confirmed only four weeks after conception, there are some symptoms that you may begin to experience soon after, indicating some exciting news ahead for you!
 In fact, some of these symptoms can even begin to occur as early as one or two weeks after conception.

 Do keep in mind, however, that these symptoms may vary for each woman, and that you may not experience all of them either.
 In fact, sometimes these indicators may be similar to those you usually feel before menstruation.
-Therefore, you may not actually recognise these as signs of pregnancy at all.
+Therefore, you may not actually recognize these as signs of pregnancy at all.

 2. Nausea: Nausea during pregnancy is commonly referred to as morning sickness, although it can occur at any time of the day or night.
 It usually ranges from slight feelings of sickness in the stomach to severe vomiting.
 Queasiness in the tummy can be felt as early as two weeks after conception.
 It is believed to be caused by the rising levels of estrogen, which also slows down digestion.
-Pregnancy can also cause an aversion to certain smells, and this can also contribute to an uneasy feeling in the stomach.
+Pregnancy can also cause an aversion to certain smells, which can contribute to an uneasy feeling in the stomach.

 3. Food aversions: In the early stages of pregnancy, it is common for you to have aversions to certain foods that you might otherwise eagerly dig into!
-Sometimes, even just the thought or smell of these foods can trigger a bout of nausea.
+Sometimes, even just the thought or smell of these foods can trigger nausea.
 Food aversions are linked to hormonal changes, and your senses of smell and taste are also extra receptive during the initial stages of pregnancy.
 The aversion usually happens with foods that have strong flavors and aromas.
 Although there is no actual cause for these feelings, it is believed to be the effects of pregnancy hormones on the body.

 4. Constipation: The increase in progesterone also results in food passing slowly through the intestines, leading to slow bowel movements and constipation.
 As the food stays longer in the bowels, water is absorbed back into the body, making it harder to pass stools.
 This also leads to bloating of the stomach.
 Moreover, the swelling of the uterus causes the intestinal muscles to relax, which in turn makes food and waste move slowly through the system.
 Sometimes, slow digestive processes also cause mild indigestion and heartburn.